8 Biggest Snapchat Scams of 2024 and What To Do About Them

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Are you one of the 428 million users who logs into Snapchat to keep up with your social network?
+Are you one of the 414 million users who logs into Snapchat daily to keep up with your social network?
 With private photo sharing, video messaging, live video chatting, and story sharing, the social media app is a popular choice when it comes to communicating with friends and family.
-Statista found that Snapchat has gained widespread popularity, and it even outranks Pinterest and Twitter in audience size.[1]
+In fact, it's one of the most popular global messaging apps.[1]

 Learn More